deadc0de6/dotdrop/README.md

 Either use the command line switch `-i --ignore` or add an entry in the dotfile directly in the `cmpignore` entry (see [Config](#config)).
-The pattern follows Unix shell-style wildcards like for example `*/path/file`.
+The ignore pattern must follow Unix shell-style wildcards like for example `*/path/file`.
 Make sure to quote those when using wildcards in the config file.

 It is also possible to install all dotfiles for a specific profile